-Version 0.8.4 will be released in December 2022.
+Version 0.8.4 was released on 6th December 2022.

-This update will improve the ability to handle missing values.
-A method will be introduced for changing the fill value missing values, set_fill.
+This update improves the ability to handle missing values.
+A method iss introduced for changing the fill value missing values, set\fill.

-Another method missing_as is introduced.
-This will be the opposite of as_missing.
+Another method missing\as is introduced.
+This will do the opposite of as\missing.
 Instead of setting a range of values to missing values, it will set missing values to a constant value.

 Dataset contents will now show the fill value for variables.
-Furthermore, open_data will now check if the fill value is zero, which can cause problems for logical comparisons etc.
+Furthermore, open\data will now check if the fill value is zero, which can cause problems for logical comparisons etc.